longgammalabs/hanji-ts-sdk/docs/HanjiSpot.md

 - `marketUpdated`: Triggered when there is an update in the market.
 - `orderbookUpdated`: Triggered when there is an update in the order book.
-- `tradeUpdated`: Triggered when a new trade occurs.
+- `tradesUpdated`: Triggered when a new trade occurs.
 - `userFillUpdated`: Triggered when a fill is updated.
 - `userOrderUpdated`: Triggered when an order is updated.
 - `candleUpdated`: Triggered when new candle data is available.
 - `allMarketsUpdated`: Triggered when there is an update across any market.
+- `subscriptionError`: Triggered when there is an error related to a subscription.

 You can add event listeners to these events to handle real-time data as it comes in.
 Events start coming after ypu subscribe to them with certain methods